A VO2GoGo Pro client recently asked me this question:

-- Do domething to make your recording space quieter.
+- Do something to make your recording space quieter.

 - Get out of the house, and meet other people local to your area that are in VO.
-See if there are VO related meetups in the area – I’m going to one tomorrow night in Burbank, so I can meet other VO talent.
+See if there are VO related meetups in the area – I go to several every month, so I can meet other VO talent.

 - Invite an engineer at a recording studio to lunch.
 Get to know them as a person – don’t spend all your time peppering them with audio questions.